 Position: Art director

-Usually we ask about script, reference of style (if customer needs something special), total animation time, etc...
+Usually, we ask about a script, reference to style (if the customer needs something special), total animation time, etc...

 We can suggest many styles - we have a big experience in this work and we know many interesting styles.